gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 Scroll down a bit further and you are asked for the environment variables.

 We never want to store values like the `DATABASE_URL` in plain text.
-If you recall earlier we created four secret values in AWS Systems Manager.
+To solve that, recall earlier we created our secret values in AWS Systems Manager.
 ECS can fetch those values for us.
-What we need to do is enter the "Key" (which is the name we want the app to see) and the "Value" is the name of the parameter (got from the Parameter Store when we created it) and make sure to choose "ValueFrom" in that dropdown.
-As it explains in [using AWS Parameter store](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-ssm-paramstore.html), we can simply use the name (rather than the full "arn") provided the secret is in the same region, which in our case, it is.
-For example:
+We simply need to do is enter the "Key" (which is the name we want the app to see) and the "Value" is the name we gave the parameter (in Parameter Store).
+We must make sure to choose "ValueFrom" in that dropdown else it would use the path _as_ the value.
+As it explains in this guide to [using AWS Parameter store](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-ssm-paramstore.html) the reason we can simply use the name rather than the full "arn" is because the secret is in the same region.

+This is the first of the four secrets:

 ![ECS task secret](img/aws_systems_manager_secret_2.jpeg)

-You need to click the button to add more expected environment variables, with whatever name you gave them in SSM in place of these.
+You need to click the button to add more expected environment variables.
+These are the four the app needs:

-You should have these four set:

 1. SECRET_KEY_BASE
    /staging/fly-live-beats/secret-key-base